nabeelp/armada-infra/promptflow/README.md

 - Azure CLI and ML Extension:
   - Ensure you have the Azure CLI and the Azure Machine Learning extension installed.
 For detailed instructions, see [Install, set up, and use the CLI (v2)](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?view=azureml-api-2&tabs=public).
-- Azure AI Studio Hub and Project:
+- Azure AI Foundry Hub and Project:
-  - You need an Azure AI Studio Hub and Project workspace.
-If you do not have one, follow the steps in the [How to create and manage an Azure AI Studio hub](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/create-azure-ai-resource?tabs=portal) to create one.
+  - You need an Azure AI Foundry Hub and Project workspace.
+If you do not have one, follow the steps in the [How to create and manage an Azure AI Foundry hub](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/create-azure-ai-resource?tabs=portal) to create one.
 - Azure Role-Based Access Control (RBAC):
   - Ensure you have the appropriate permissions to perform the tasks in this article.
-Your user account must have the owner or contributor role for the Azure AI Studio Hub and Project workspace or a custom role with the "Microsoft.MachineLearningServices/workspaces/onlineEndpoints/" permission.
+Your user account must have the owner or contributor role for the Azure AI Foundry Hub and Project workspace or a custom role with the "Microsoft.MachineLearningServices/workspaces/onlineEndpoints/" permission.
 Additionally, if you use the studio to create or manage online endpoints/deployments, you will need the "Microsoft.Resources/deployments/write" permission from the resource group owner.
-For more details, see [Role-based access control in Azure AI Studio](https://learn.microsoft.com/en-us/azure/ai-studio/concepts/rbac-ai-studio).
+For more details, see [Role-based access control in Azure AI Foundry](https://learn.microsoft.com/en-us/azure/ai-studio/concepts/rbac-ai-studio).
 - Tools and Packages:
   - The script uses functions from `functions.sh` to install the following tools and packages:
     - `unzip`